remotephone/blog.rmtph.one/_posts/2018-01-18-Proxmox_Lab_on_a_Slightly_Larger_Budget.md

 ---

 Proxmox is an open source virtualization solution and a really flexible base for a home lab.
 This guide will walk through building a 2 simple node proxmox cluster.
 My deployment tools are ansible and various things built into Proxmox.
 This guide walks through a lot of the prep work you need to do before you even install Proxmox.
-I recommend you follow along and get your hardware in order, plan your networking, configure your outer, and then connect everything up before you start installing Proxmox.
+I recommend you follow along and get your hardware in order, plan your networking, configure your router, and then connect everything up before you start installing Proxmox.

 ![My home lab]({{site.url}}/images/lab.jpg){: .center-image }